HueStudios/HueLang/README.md

 # HueLang

-An imperative, stack-based language for the XV century, or something.
+A language designed to do everything.

 ## Inspiration

 This project is heavily inspired by [nexustix](https://github.com/nexustix/reconn-c)'s [reconn](https://github.com/nexustix/reconn-c).

-You could say it's almost the same thing but with less bloat and with a more generalized formalization.
-In any case, he's the one who did the reading and the research so go blame him.
+Nexustix also often has to listen to me ranting about creating the perfect language and stuff, so kudos to him.

 ## Goals